ShopFiberOptic Blog

 Step-by-step guide to cleaning fiber optic connectors in the field.
 Covers the inspect-before-you-connect protocol, dry vs wet cleaning, which cleaner to use for LC, SC, and MPO connectors, and how to verify with a fiber microscope.

-How to Clean Fusion Splicer V-Grooves
+How to Clean Fusion Splicer V-Grooves and Maintain Splice Quality

 How to Inspect Fiber Connectors with a Microscope